metosin/reitit/doc/basics/route_data_validation.md

 # Route Data Validation

-Route data can be anything, so it's easy to do mistakes.
-Accidentally using a `:role` key instead of `:roles` might render the whole routing app without any authorization in place.
+Route data can be anything, so it's easy to do go wrong.
+Accidentally adding a `:role` key instead of `:roles` might hinder the whole routing app without any authorization in place.

 To fail fast, we could use the custom `:coerce` and `:compile` hooks to apply data validation and throw exceptions on first sighted problem.

 But there is a better way.
-Router also has a `:validation` hook to validate the whole route tree after it's successfuly compiled.
+Router has a `:validation` hook to validate the whole route tree after it's successfuly compiled.
 It expects a 2-arity function `routes opts => ()` that can side-effect in case of validation errors.

 ## clojure.spec